thieu1995/UniLVQ/README.md

 ```

 ## 🤝 Contributing
-We welcome contributions to `ProbNet`!
+We welcome contributions to `UniLVQ`!
 If you have suggestions, improvements, or bug fixes, feel free to fork
 the repository, create a pull request, or open an issue.